Physical therapy education: Pakistan

 In Pakistan there are 20 colleges offering DPT, many universities including NUR International University, University of Health Sciences and Riphah International University are offering DPT, 2 universities are offering M.Phil. in Physiotherapy and 2 universities offering PhD in physiotherapy.
 Physiotherapists have a good scope in government and private hospitals and they are awarded 17 grade pay scale.
 In this way Pakistan has become the third country offering DPT in the world.

 Sri Lanka

-In Sri Lanka from the year 2006 Allied health sciences faculty of University of Peradeniya and faculty of Medicine University of Colombo and also the year 2013 in General sir John Kotelawala Defence University have started the undergraduate course of four years with six-month internship.
-2011 is the remarkable year in Sri Lankan physiotherapy field.
-First-ever physiotherapy graduate batch is to pass-out in this year.
-They are from both University of Colombo and University of Peradeniya.
-At the moment BSc(Hons) physiotherapy degree program has been one of the most favourite courses among Sri Lankan students.
-It is necessary to get more than 1.8 Z-score marks to be selected to this course.
-Currently practising PTs hold a bachelor's degree, and some still hold a diploma.
-Currently the education programs for physical therapy in the world have changed as they consider diploma holders only as Physiotherapy assistants in most countries in world.
-PTs who hold a diploma in PT are encouraged to get their bachelor's degree top up from Faculty of Medicine University of Colombo, Faculty of Allied health seciences University of Peradeniya, Faculty of Medicine of University of Kelaniya and General Sir John Kotelewala Defence University which started their lateral entry program from 2014.
-To build the profession in the country, physiotherapy graduates think the goal is for all PT's to be on a minimum bachelor level at least by 2020.
+In Sri Lanka, since the year 2006, the University of Peradeniya and the University of Colombo have offered undergraduate courses in physical therapy education.
+Since the year 2013 in General sir John Kotelawala Defence University has also offered this course.

 There are only few PG specialised Physiotherapists available in the country like Geeth Kumara- MPT(MSS- Musculoskeletal and sports), Esther Liyanage- MPT(MSS) Musculoskeletal and sports, D.K.Anthony - MPT (CP - Community Physiotherapy)...etc.

 East Asia

 China

 Four-year programs in physical therapy are available throughout China, and there are a growing number of occupational and speech-pathology programs.
 The integration of Western and traditional Chinese physical therapy is one of the main characteristics of this type of program.